picosonic/js13k-2020/devdiary/diary.md

 22nd August
 -----------
 Added a basic golf swing meter.
 Key to start, then again to select power percentage, finally one more press to determine accuracy (hook / perfect / slice).
+Did some research into different golf clubs including optimal distance and typical loft values.